universal-meaning-map/docs/readme.md

 Similarly, any piece of software uses the same set of `abstractions` for all its user base (user interface, functions, options, visualizations...).
 This translates into only allowing its users to transform, compute, visualize and make sense of information based on the scenarios and needs that the software creators have considered.

-`Interplanetary mind-map` recognizes that humans operate with `minformation` and not `information`, and to maximize our particular virtues the system should be build around our particular `abstractions`.
+`Interplanetary mind-map` recognizes that humans operate with `minformation` and not `information`, and to maximize our particular virtues, the system should be build around our particular `meaning`.

 ### Capturing meaning